kalavai-net/kalavai-client/README.md

 ## What can Kalavai do?

 Kalavai's goal is to make using self-hosted AI (GenAI models and agents) in real applications accessible and affordable to all.
-It's a tool that transforms machines into a _magic box_ that **integrates all the components required to make AI useful in the age of massive computing**, from model deployment, monitoring and orchestration to Agentic AI.

 ### Core features